Red Box – Flexible Plastic Packaging

 REMINDER: Styrofoam is NOT collected curbside.
 Please bring it to the Maple Ridge Recycling Depot for free drop-off.

-Please do not include non-packaging plastics, or containers that held toxic materials in your red box.
+Please do NOT include glass, non-packaging plastics, or containers that held toxic materials in your red box.
 Please note that oil containers and filters and antifreeze containers can be recycled in our oils yard and we also accept styrofoam at the Maple Ridge Recycling Depot.

 Why is it Important to Recycle Plastic?

-What Happens to the Plastic Bags & Containers?
+What Happens to Flexible Plastics & Plastic Containers?

-In the past, plastics were sorted into the type of plastic they are made from, then baled & sold to Merlin Plastics on Annacis Island to be recycled into pellets for the manufacture of non-food bearing products (bags, bottles, blue boxes, piping).
+Plastics are sorted at Merlin Plastics on Annacis Island into the type of plastic they are made from, then baled & sold to be recycled into pellets for the manufacture of non-food bearing products (bags, bottles, blue boxes, piping).
 Since 2014, all plastic packaging is collected and processed by industry under the stewardship of Recycle BC.

 EPR Beverage Container IconEncorp Return-It Logo 2014Plastic beverage containers are recycled through the Beverage Container EPR Program, run by Encorp Pacific.
 Learn more about Extended Producer Responsibility Programs.